<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1173618&amp;fmt=gif">

 How Can Massachusetts Businesses Get Accounts Receivable Insurance?

-For help finding accounts receivable insurance in Massachusetts, contact the independent insurance agents at The Feingold Companies.
+For help finding accounts receivable insurance in Massachusetts, contact the independent insurance agents at Feingold Insurance Agency.
 We can help you compare policy options from many insurance companies in the state, and our team has the expertise necessary to help you choose which company has the best policy for your business.